-The 'DIN rail' version is built in a compact enclosure sealed with thermally conductive potting compound and four M4 screw terminals are employed for termination on site.
+The 'Screw Terminal' version is built in a compact sealed enclosure and provides four M4 screw terminals for termination on site.

 Figure 13: 'Screw terminal' version

 Mounting

 DIN rail mounting of multiple DIN rail modules allows for a compact installation close to the protection relay status inputs.
 Wiring should be kept as short as practical to minimize the circuit resistance.